riouta/AI_RAG_project/README.md

 rag_chain.invoke("quelle est la qualité de l'eau?")

 -> Output: The pipeline retrieves relevant information from the blog and generates a response using GPT-3.5.

+### ML model training:

+1. Download Dataset:

+- Place the water_potability.csv dataset in the project directory.

+2. Train the Model:

+- The code provided includes data preprocessing, model training, and saving the model for reuse.

+## Outputs

+- Potable: The water meets potability standards.
+- Not Potable: The water does not meet potability standards.